uw-swag/LibDiff/README.md

 # LibDiff
-A tool for computing and maintaining version diffences(diffs) in Android libraries
+A tool for computing and maintaining version diffences(diffs) in Android libraries.